0cjs/sedoc/8bit/jr-200/rom.md

 Also see [the memory map](./memory.md).
 The names of these routines were assigned by me in [the disassembly][disasm].

+    ♡       indicates registers preserved by call
+    ♣       indicates registers destroyed after call
+            (flags assumed destroyed unless otherwise specified)
+    ♠       indicates an input parameter
+    ♠A      A register contains data to process
+    ♠X      X register points to the data or buffer to be used ♠$18E   data stored in buffer at $18E

 #### Summary

     $E88C   keywait (doesn't update cursor for input status)